Rose Garden (song): Background and recording

 In 1970, Lynn Anderson's exposure on the Lawrence Welk Show led to the major label Columbia Records signing her to their country roster.
-She had previously recorded for an independent label and had several country hits there, including "If I Kiss You (Will You Go Away)" (1967).
-After switching to Columbia, Anderson moved to Nashville, Tennessee, to further elevate her country music career.
+She had previously recorded for an independent label and had several country hits, including "If I Kiss You (Will You Go Away)" (1967).
+After switching to Columbia, Anderson moved to Nashville, Tennessee, to further elevate her country-music career.
 Under Columbia, Anderson worked with her husband (and producer) Glenn Sutton.
-Anderson's style shifted towards country pop once collaborating with Sutton and she began looking for songs that suited this style.
+Anderson's style shifted towards country pop once she began collaborating with Sutton, and she started looking for songs that suited this style.
 Her first country-pop hit released on the label was 1970's "Stay There, Till I Get There," which Sutton wrote and produced.

 The pair began looking for new country pop material following her first Columbia single success.
 Anderson brought in Joe South's version of "Rose Garden" to record.
 However, Sutton originally refused to record it.
-"Glenn told me that I could not record the song because it was not a girl's song — that the song had some lines in it that a girl just would not sing!
+"Glenn told me that I could not record the song because it was not a girl's song—that the song had some lines in it that a girl just would not sing!
 Like the line 'I could promise you things like big diamond rings' that a girl would not sing," Anderson recalled.
 According to Sutton, after she continued to bring in the song, he decided to record it.
 "I had objected to it because it was a man's song and I didn't wanna do it, but she kept bringin' it in with her – she loved it," Sutton recounted.

 "Rose Garden" was cut in August 1970 at the Columbia Recording Studio, located in Nashville.
 Sutton produced the track.
 Sutton recalled that a first version was recorded with a "straight, boring beat."
 However, when guitarist Ray Edenton reworked the introduction, it was re-recorded in 20 minutes.
 Strings were also added to the second recording after Billy Sherrill had offered his string musicians to Sutton.
 He agreed and had arranger Cam Mullins write the string section for the track.